Foundations:

 What this guide is for

-The Focus guide supports the Focus stage of the Foundations system.
+The Working With Focus guide supports the Focus stage of the Foundations system.

 Its purpose is to help you stay with a direction you’ve already chosen — without re-deciding, overcorrecting, or questioning your way out of progress.